 We currently provide a single pre-built AGFI for supernode of 4 quad-core RocketChips with DDR3 memory models.
 You can build your own AGFI, using the supplied samples in config\build\recipes.yaml.
-Importantly, in order to meet FPGA timing contraints, Supernode target may require lower host clock frequencies. host clock frequencies can be configured as parts of the PLATFORM\CONFIG in config\build\recipes.yaml.
+Importantly, in order to meet FPGA timing contraints, Supernode target may require lower host clock frequencies.
+Host clock frequencies can be configured as parts of the platform\config\args (this must be done using PLATFORM\CONFIG if not using F1) in config\build\recipes.yaml.

-11.3 Running Supernode Simulations
+14.3 Running Supernode Simulations